 Pilot Success Criteria

-The pilot intends to achieve the following outcomes:
+The pilot intended to achieve the following outcomes:

 - Creation of a consortium of CSPs and vendors who would contribute collectively to the creation of a global ledger of wangiri fraud numbering information.